kata198/indexedredis/README.md

 	Required fields:

-	FIELDS is a list of strings, naming "fields" that will be stored INDEXED_FIELDS is a list of strings containing the names of fields that should be indexed.
-Every field added here slows insert performance, because redis is fast, consider not indexing every possible field but rather indexing the ones for best performance and filtering thereafter.
+	*FIELDS* is a list of strings, which name the fields that can be used for storage.

-	NOTE: You may only query fields contained within the "INDEXED_FIELDS" array.
-It is certainly possible from within this lib to support non-indexed searching, but I'd rather that be done in the client to make obvious where the power of this library is.
+	*INDEXED_FIELDS* is a list of strings containing the names of fields that should be indexed.
+Every field listed here adds insert performance.
+To filter on a field, it must be in the INDEXED_FIELDS list.

-	KEY_NAME is a field which contains the "base" keyname, unique to this object.
-(Like "Users" or "Drinks")
+	*KEY_NAME* is the name that represents this model.
+Think of it like a table name.

-		REDIS_CONNECTION_PARAMS provides the arguments to pass into "redis.Redis", to construct a redis object.
+	*REDIS_CONNECTION_PARAMS* provides the arguments to pass into "redis.Redis", to construct a redis object.

 	An alternative to supplying REDIS_CONNECTION_PARAMS is to supply a class-level variable `_connection`, which contains the redis instance you would like to use.
 This variable can be created as a class-level override, or set on the model during __init__.